quant61/stack_start_demo/README.md

 - Reads argv, envp and auxv from process memory(started from rsp)

 ##### Windows version is in progress(tested in wine):
-- read memory(not tested)
+- read memory(works?)
-- registers(doesn't work yet, probably bad args)
+- registers
 - maps already printed
+- Stack start is found
 - it currently reexecutes itself for target
 - Building minimal PE not implemented
-- Cannot find stack start
--

 ##### TODO:
 - more flexible, configurable and more library-like code